-- Homes (including decks if applicable) must be fully completed according to the approved architectural application and in compliance with the community's current set of Architectural Guidelines. - If construction of the fence has commenced, the fence, regardless of what stage of construction it's at, will be inspected at the same time.
-Any deficiencies noted during the inspection must be addressed before Brookfield will approve the final inspection and release the deposit.
+- Homes (including decks if applicable) must be fully completed and in compliance with the community's current set of Architectural Guidelines. - A proper address plaque must be installed and clearly visible from the street. - If any construction of the fence has commenced, the fence regardless of what stage of construction it's at will be inspected at the same time.